benmvp/slides/2017/reactboston/fiber.md

 - I'm actually on the Frontend Platform team with Kaylie
 - Speaking of Kaylie, yesterday was her first conference talk!
 - Didn't tell you that she implemented selective resolution
-- She's been at Eventbrite for 1.5 years & remember interviewing her
+- She's been at Eventbrite for 1.5 years; Graduated for Hackbright
-- Graduated for Hackbright; did my async JS question in Python
+- Part of Eventbrite Bootcamp
 - 1) want to embarass her & 2) highlight that you don't have to have a CS degree
 - Kaylie got her degree in Art History & worked at the Smithsonian
 - Inspiration: those from non-traditional backgrounds